 So, back to my son's question: What am I doing about the crisis of the earth's changing climate crisis?
 Here is my answer:

 We are a consultancy whose business is that of urban design and landscape architecture, and our mission is to design for a better world.
-We have refined our practice areas to focus on four elements of the big conversation: Innovative Housing Solutions, Public Space and Land Art, Green Infrastructure, and Smart Resilient Community design.
+We have refined our practice areas to focus on: Manufactured Home Communities, RV Parks and Campgrounds, Public Space Amenities, Mixed-use Developments, and Resilient Township Planning.
 We actively pursue knowledge and expertise in these areas because we believe we need to both reverse the increasing tide of greenhouse gas emissions, and we need to design better and more resilient homes and communities to ward off the more immediate and unavoidable effects of climate change.

 I am privileged to sit on the board of the KIDs Initiative, an international charity dedicated to providing sustainable assistance to some of the world's most marginalized children (many are also the most challenged by the effects of a changing climate).
 As a working board, we fundraise, identify areas of need, develop the programs, and administer the administrative and program management support required to deliver sustainability and independence to communities in need.
 This is done so that every single dollar donated is used for programs (and not on administration or 'overhead').